ieeeuoft/react-workshop-2025/README.md

 ### The `solution` branch
 The `solution` branch primarily serves as a solution reference to the workshop.
 It contains the code of everything we built during the workshop.

+To use the solution code
+1. Copy your own API access key from https://manage.exchangeratesapi.io/dashboard
+2. Inside your working directory (`React_workshop`), create a file called `.env.local`
+3. Inside the file, add the following line `NEXT_PUBLIC_API_KEY = your API access key`.
+Replace `your API access key` with your own API access key

-If you run `npm run dev`, you should see the following page and be able to navigate around the counter, exchange rate App, and the home page.
+Now, if you run `npm run dev`, you should see the following page and be able to navigate around the counter, exchange rate App, and the home page.

 <img width="811" alt="Screenshot 2024-10-23 at 17 02 36" src="https://github.com/user-attachments/assets/7cb3478f-62bf-4dc5-a552-d19da7f775f0">

-The API used for the exchange rate App is from - https://manage.exchangeratesapi.io

-Please create your own account from that website and replace the API key in `workshop/my-project/app/exchange/page.tsx` with your own access key!!!
-Otherwise, the App may fail if the given API access key limit is reached

 To navigate to the `solution` branch, run `git solution exchange`